nrfconnect/sdk-nrf/samples/peripheral/802154_phy_test/README.rst

 Refer to the :ref:`802154_phy_test_ui` for the complete list of the available commands.

 .. note::
-   Currently the RSSI measurements are performed without additional temperature correction.
+   Currently, the RSSI measurements are performed without additional temperature correction.